Posted August 2, 2017 – Narrated by Carmen (updated April 2021)

 Diversions from interior highways to busy interstates are usually either to fuel-up or to visit “Candyland”: Corporate malls with Costco, Target, Best Buy, Trader Joe’s, Petco and, of course, Cracker Barrel Old Country Store for dinner and a complimentary overnight stay in their parking lot.

 Most RV’ers know that Cracker Barrel, Walmart and most truck stops, rest areas and even some hotels allow stealth dry-camping for those passing through – but very few travelers we’ve met are aware of Harvest Hosts – a model that joins old-world hospitality to grass-roots commerce.

-Harvest Hosts is a member-club that provides access to family farms, wineries and museums that offer RVers dry-camping spots on their privately owned grounds, based on availability.
+Harvest Hosts is a member-club that provides access to almost 2,000 family farms, wineries, breweries, golf courses, and museums that offer RVers dry-camping spots on their privately owned grounds, based on availability.

 With a mere $79 annual membership fee (use our link above and get a 15% discount), and a little prearrangement by phone or email, we are invited to pull into one of their participating locations.